scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 5/12/22

 As an additional cost this maneuver consumes a healing surge.
 You make a rallying cry before striking a creature, embolding your allies.
-Make a melee attack against a creature, adding an enhanced die.
+Make a weapon attack against a creature, adding an enhanced die.
 On hit you deal normal damage, and you and up to 2 other creatures within 5 tiles gains a temporary wound for 1 hour.

 ***Enhanced:*** You ignore the effects of Hex and Poison for the attack.
 You may give up to 4 other creatures temporary wounds.